Topic: What is Interchangeability in Machine Design? | interchangeable parts |

 Let’s see how is this possible.

-The term interchangeability is applicable for mass production of the components. where these interchangeable parts need to be equal in size.
+The term interchangeability is applicable for the mass production of the components. where these interchangeable parts need to be equal in size.
 But it’s not that easy to maintain that much closeness of accuracy.
 So these variations should have some limits.
 Within these limits of dimensions, the components are produced in bulk.
 These components will be within the given limits so that they can perfectly fit into the machine to replace the broken components.

 The interchangeability of components helps in reducing the cost of production and also reduce the breakdown time in the production if any failure occurs.